-Meyer Group Architecture of Duluth, Minnesota and Superior, Wisconsin was selected to design Lac du Flambeau Lake Superior Chippewa Indian’s new Culture Center and Living Arts center.
-The new building will replace their former Indian Bowl Amphitheater facility, a well known area landmark.
-The new facility shall possess a new Pow Wow Grounds, Ticketing Booth, and Concessions and Restroom Building.
-Phase 2 of the design includes an Art Center, Art Education classroom space, additional museum facilities.
+Meyer Group Architecture was selected to design Lac du Flambeau Lake Superior Chippewa Band’s new Indian Bowl Culture and Living Arts center.
+The new building and amphitheater replaces their former Indian Bowl Amphitheater facility, a well known area landmark.
+Phase 1 of the the new facility includes a new Pow Wow Grounds, Ticketing Booth, and Concessions and Restroom Building.
+Phase 2 of the design includes an Art Center, Art Education classroom space, and additional museum facilities.
 Phase 1 Construction was completed in time to hold the Tribe’s annual 4th of July Pow-wow.
 The new facility will also be utilized by Lake of the Torches Casino for outdoor Music performances.
 The Tribe is continuing fund raising efforts in hopes to construct Phase 2 of the project soon.